 Here's a deceptively simple question: Why is there a content type in Brightspot called Attachment and another one called Document?
 Aren't those the same thing?

-If you open up examples of those two objects side-by-side, you'll note that they share a lot of the same fields and functionality.
-Obviously, both support the upload of a file; both also have a title field and allow for text extraction.
-That said, Document has a few fields that Attachment doesn't, like Description and Keywords.
+If you were to open up examples of those two types side-by-side, you'll note that they share a lot of the same fields and functionality.
+Obviously, both support the upload of a file; both also have a title field and allow for keywords to be added.
+That said, Document has a few fields that Attachment doesn't, like Description and a Thumbnail.

 There’s a method behind this approach, and here it is: